Summary Of Weekly Real Estate Transactions For The Week Ending 01 September 2023

 The top three transfers for apartments and villas were a villa was sold for AED 95 million in Palm Jumeirah, a was second in the list sold for AED 47.6 million in Palm Jumeirah, and thirdly it was an apartment sold for AED 47.29 million in Zaabeel First.

-The sum of the amount of mortgaged properties for the week was 16.89 billion, with the highest being a land in Jabal Ali Industrial First, mortgaged for AED 13.79 billion.
+The sum of the amount of mortgaged properties for the week was 3.1 billion, with the highest being a land in Al Wasl, mortgaged for AED 746.16 million.

 171 properties were granted between first-degree relatives worth AED 1 billion.